sflanker/replit.github.io/Teams/Projects.md

 ## Project creation and submission

-From your team dashboard, create a new project.
-Select project **language, title, description, and whether this will be a group project**.
-You'll be redirected to the IDE to add any comments, tests, and initial coding blocks you'd like your students to start from.
+From your team dashboard, create a new project. **Select project language, title, description, and whether this will be a group project.**  You'll be redirected to the IDE to add any comments, tests, and initial coding blocks you'd like your students to start from.

 <img style="max-width: 600px" src="/images/teamsForEducation/project-create.png" />